it4ch1-007/it4ch1-007.github.io/_posts/2025-02-03-How-It-Works-1.md

 ---
-  title: "How It Works - 1 {The working of LuckyPatcher.apk}"
+  title: "How It Works - 1 \n The working of LuckyPatcher.apk"
   date: 2025-02-03 00:00:00 +0800
   categories: How It Works
   tags: [How It Works,LuckyPatcher,ReverseEngineering]